HackframeResearch/.github/profile/README.md

 > If you are a systems engineer with expertise in hardware and/or software development, your input will greatly assist us in engineering a better product that is more accessible and better suited to meet your requirements.
 Therefore, we kindly request a few minutes of your time to complete our survey.
 Please [click here](https://forms.gle/6L2V9sU7WZDurjfL9) to take the survey.

 Join us as we engineer a more efficient future through state-of-the-art electronic systems design and integration.
+[Join our Discord Server](https://discord.gg/83dMdBmnC3)!